CSC207-UofT/course-project-xep-cgamerzx/phase2/design_document.md

 #### Fireauth Implementation
 Fireauth is a library that handles user authentication services.
 This includes custom user accounts as well as accounts linked to services such as Google accounts.
 It also syncs authentication details with the cloud.
 Currently our users systems store user credentials locally in an insecure manner.
 By potentially implementing Fireauth in the future, we can circumvent this and simply use user tokens as user identifiers for the app, and separate the authentication process to be handled solely by Fireauth for a more secure and easy to use process.

-#### Design Pattern for Managers
-Currently managers are unified using abstractions such as interfaces, but to complete certain tasks, a number of managers need to be used at the same time.
-A design pattern may be able to help mitigate this somewhat and consolidate manager functions into a single object, simplifying complex actions.

 ### Things that have worked well
 #### Use of Github Features